Volunteer opportunity posted by: Goodwill AmeriCorps Program

 Posted on: November 26, 2012

-Great Strides places members in rural Schools in Maine, New Hampshire, and Vermont in order to increase student education attainment through: 1) Mentoring programs and increased mentor relationships, 2) Academic Support, 3) Service Learning opportunities, and 4) Outreach to the community, such as connecting with businesses, other schools, resources.
-The Great Strides program will seek to increase the number of youth who have improved their school attendance over the course of the AmeriCorps program's involvement with the student, the number of students graduating from high school on time with a diploma and the number of students entering post-secondary institutions.
+Granite State places members in schools and non-profits throughout the state of New Hampshire, in both rural and urban communities.
+Members may serve both in school, as well as out-of-school or after-school in order to increase student education attainment through: 1) Mentoring programs and increased mentor relationships, 2) Academic Support, 3) Service Learning opportunities, and 4) Outreach to the community, such as connecting with businesses, schools, and resources and by recruiting and coordinating volunteers.
+The Granite State Education Corps program will seek to increase the number of youth who have improved their school attendance, increase the academic performance of students, and decrease the incidents of disciplinary referrals given to students over the course of the AmeriCorps program's involvement with the student.

 Host Site Overview:

 The Boys & Girls Club mission is "to enable all young people especially those that need us most to reach their full potential as productive, caring, responsible citizens" The Club provides members with a positive and safe environment.
 Our programs teach skills and behaviors that will lead to successful adulthood.
 All Club programs are designed with youth development strategies that support achievement and foster a sense of belonging, competence, usefulness and influence – ingredients proven to build self-confidence and self-esteem.
 The Club's youth development strategy seeks the following outcomes: • Positive Self-Identity • Educational, Employment, Emotional and Cultural Competencies • Community and Civic Involvement • Health and Well-Being • A Moral Compass.
 We offer daily access to a range of programs in five core areas: Character and Leadership Development; Education and Career Development; Health and Life Skills; Cultural Arts; and Sports, Fitness and Recreation.
 For more information visit www.bgcn.com